Ampflower/FabricFastBench/README.md

 ## How does it work?

-Inherited from Fast Workbench and FastBench, QuickBench caches the last used recipe within a given screen, and optimises the shift+click crafting to prevent executing the matrix calculation, reducing network traffic in the process.
+Inherited from Fast Workbench and FastBench, QuickBench optimises the shift+click crafting to prevent executing the matrix calculation, reducing network traffic in the process.

-QuickBench also reintroduces the ability to 'learn' recipes by using them, mimicking vanilla behaviour, and allows you to use it solely server-side, allowing any server to add it in and benefit to everyone.
+QuickBench also reintroduces the ability to 'learn' recipes by using them, mimicking vanilla behaviour, and allows you to use it solely server-side, allowing any server to add it in and benefit to everyone.<sup>[[upstream's #8]]</sup>

 This benefit is provided to various crafting tables, including ones using the vanilla classes, allowing modded use to be seamless as long as various mods play nicely.